kachapmansmcm/bus_routes/README.md

 ## Usage

 This is a Github pages website to showcase your Projects.

-To start the tbis tracker click the "Start Live Bus Updates" Button
+To start the this tracker click the "Start Live Bus Updates" Button